thenjip/nim-iterator-stream-experiment/README.md

 ## Rationale

-First class iterators are not available in Nim's VM and JavaScript back ends.
+First class iterators are not available in Nim's VM and JavaScript backends.
-This project exists to see if implementing an iterator API compatible with all Nim's back ends is possible (including compile time execution).
+This project exists to see if implementing an iterator API compatible with all Nim's backends is possible (including compile time execution).

 First class iterators are the priority, but it turns out any iterator that does not rely on compiler magic can be replaced (example: the [iterator](